spectrocloud/librarium/docs/docs-content/clusters/cluster-management/backup-restore/backup-restore.md

 ### Volume Snapshots and VMO

 <!-- prettier-ignore -->
-Clusters deployed with the <VersionedLink text="Virtual Machine Orchestrator " url="/integrations/packs/?pack=virtual-machine-orchestrator" /> do not need the  <VersionedLink text="Volume Snapshot Controller" url="/integrations/packs/?pack=volume-snapshot-controller" /> as the VMO pack includes the required components for volume snapshots.
+Clusters deployed with the <VersionedLink text="Virtual Machine Orchestrator " url="/integrations/packs/?pack=virtual-machine-orchestrator" /> pack do not need the  <VersionedLink text="Volume Snapshot Controller" url="/integrations/packs/?pack=volume-snapshot-controller" /> as the pack already includes the required components for volume snapshots.
 However, you must ensure the CSI driver supports volume snapshots.
 Review the CSI driver's Pack README for guidance on volume snapshot support.

 ## etcd Backups